Converg3nce/matic-docs/docs/validate/counter-stake-stage-2/stake-on-matic.md

 You should have Heimdall and Bor setups up and running on your machine.
 If you haven't yet set it up, you can do so by reading this guide: [https://docs.matic.network/staking/participate-in-counter-stake/](https://docs.matic.network/staking/participate-in-counter-stake/)

 **Note:** You need to make sure you have the Staking Token added to your Metamask.
-For CS-2007, the staking token contract addres is: 0x6c568a7F87886491CDd9CC43858dA3F9B47199E4
+For CS-2007, the staking token contract address is: 0x3f028d2E9e071E4B27a4478D855bC74fCA50A871

+Details for contract addresses: https://github.com/maticnetwork/public-testnets/blob/master/CS-2007/heimdall/config/genesis.json#L239

 ### Account information